BIOINF-3010-7150

 Part 4: Multiple Sequence Alignment graph

-As well as the method we used above (a reference genome and a vcf), we can also build graphs using Multiple Sequence Alignment.
+We can also build pangenome graphs using Multiple Sequence Alignment.
 This method is often used when we have a number of high quality haplotype-resolved assemblies available.
-We align them with each other to see where each of the sequences is similar and where they differ.
+We align the haplotype sequences with each other to see where each of the sequences is similar and where they differ.

 cd ~/GraphGenomes/msa